19 February 2022

-The microservices architecture is one of the hottest trends in software development.
-As the CTO, you need to know when to use them.
-But you also need a deeper knowledge of the topic to really get hold of your project.
-By learning more about design patterns in microservices, you will learn exactly how microservices work and how developers can make them more efficient, scalable and secure.
-Meet the most popular microservices design patterns.
+Microservice architecture is one of the hottest trends in software development.
+As a tech professional, you need to know when it’s useful and how it fits into the project.
+To make an educated choice, learn exactly how microservices work and how developers can make them efficient, scalable, and secure.
+Here are the most popular microservice design patterns.

 If you DON’t care about microservices design patterns:

-- it may face scalability issues (adding more services can cause difficult-to-maintain dependencies, which may even turn it into a de facto monolith),
+- The app may face scalability issues (adding more services can cause difficult-to-maintain dependencies, which may even turn it into a de facto monolith),

-- it may compromise security by exposing the endpoints of your microservices to the public and by other means.
+- The app may compromise security by exposing the endpoints of your microservices to the public and by other means.

-Design patterns in microservices exist in pretty much every aspect of the architecture.
-Some of the most important ones could be divided into areas such as:
+Design patterns in microservices exist in pretty much every aspect of the microservice architecture:

 It concerns the methods of communication between microservices and client apps (the frontend layer).

-These design patterns constitute various ways microservices can communicate between each other.
+These design patterns make up various ways microservices can communicate between each other.

-A variety of security-related concerns, such as the organization of the security layer, authorization and level of access to particular microservices for different types of users, etc.
+A variety of security-related concerns in a microservice architecture, such as the organization of the security layer, authorization, and multi-user mocroservice access.

-Ensuring that all microservices are ready to address the needs of the system (regardless of how intense the traffic is), ensuring the lowest possible downtime.
-This includes activities such as making sure microservices can restart on another machine, or whether enough machines are available, microservices being able to report their current states on their own, health checks and more.
+Ensuring that all microservices are ready to address the needs of the system (regardless of how intense the traffic is) under the lowest possible downtime.

 It refers to the methods microservices use to find each other and make their locations known.

-Setting parameters and monitoring the performance of the entire system to continuously optimize it as you go
+Setting parameters and monitoring the performance of the entire microservice architecture for continuous optimizatuion

 - Performance issues